oricis/JS-Assertions/README.md

-    This function helps us to show test results and test functions that receive one or more arguments with boolean outputs (althought we can use it together with assert functions to test other output types functions).
+    This function helps us to show test results and test functions that receive one or more arguments with boolean outputs (although we can use it together with assert functions to test other output types functions).

 ***